 Although 65% of people “killed” the student in the experiment, 35% of people didn’t.
 That being said, it’s a lot better if you don’t have to fight an uphill battle.
 The strategy I recommend is avoiding the pressure in the first place.
 If you’re married, maybe getting bombed with the boys at Club BJ isn’t the best idea.
 Get what I’m sayin?

 I know it’s tough to accept, but you can cheat on someone and still love them very much.
 The couple I worked with did end up working things out.
-In fact, over the last 5 years only two couples I’ve worked with have divorced.

 If you’re going through infidelity, it IS a real possibility that your partner doesn’t love you.
 But don’t be too afraid to accept that just maybe, they do.